shobhit-pathak/MatchZy/README.md

 Since this plugin is built on C#, [.NET 7.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) will be required if you intend to make changes in this plugin.
 Once you have that installed,
 1. Clone the repository
 2. Edit the MatchZy.csproj file and add the correct path for CounterStrikeSarp.API.dll file (This file comes with the CounterStrikeSharp plugin, mentioned in installation steps)
+3. Use `dotnet restore` to restore and install the dependencies.
-3. Make your changes
+4. Make your changes
-4. Use `dotnet publish` command and you'll get a folder called `bin` in your plugin directory.
+5. Use `dotnet publish` command and you'll get a folder called `bin` in your plugin directory.
-5. Navigate to `bin/Debug/net7.0/publish/`and copy all the content from there and paste it into `csgo/addons/counterstrikesharp/plugins/MatchZy` (CounterStrikeSharp.API.dll and CounterStrikeSharp.API.pdb can be skipped)
+6. Navigate to `bin/Debug/net7.0/publish/`and copy all the content from there and paste it into `csgo/addons/counterstrikesharp/plugins/MatchZy` (CounterStrikeSharp.API.dll and CounterStrikeSharp.API.pdb can be skipped)
-6. It's done!
+7. It's done!
 Now you can test your changes, and also contribute to the plugin if you want to :p

 ## License
 MIT